-field with other particles is much larger than the Hubble expansion rate.
+In this study, we have neglected the interaction of the gauge field with other Standard Model particles.
+In cases of large coupling, such as $\alpha/f = 75$ and 90, the gauge field energy density is sufficient to provide instantaneous reheating, as the interaction rate of the gauge field with other particles is much larger than the Hubble expansion rate.
 This is discussed in detail in ref.
-[43].
-Additionally, the produced large gauge fields may lead to the production of charged particles via the Schwinger effect [45, 103-109].
+[45].
+Additionally, the produced large gauge fields may lead to the production of charged particles via the Schwinger effect [47, 63, 109-114].
 Once the backreaction of these charged particles becomes significant, they may halt any further production of the gauge fields.
 Consequently, the produced GW energy density will saturate at a stage when these interactions become important.
-As these interactions may not be neglected until 2-3 e-folds after inflation, the bound from the Planck data may not be exceeded as a result.
+As these interactions may not be neglected until 23 e-folds after inflation, the bound from the Planck data may not be exceeded as a result.
 A detailed study incorporating the effects of other interactions will be conducted in future work.

 The large-scale gauge fields produced in this model offer a possible explanation for intergalactic magnetic fields.
-We have explored this for small to large coupling strengths, $\alpha/f$ , and find that the resulting magnetic fields are above the lower bound on intergalactic magnetic fields inferred from blazar observations [67] for $\alpha/f \ge 60$ .
+We have explored this for small to large coupling strengths, $\alpha/f$ , and find that the resulting magnetic fields are above the lower bound on intergalactic magnetic fields inferred from blazar observations [71] for $\alpha/f \ge 60$ .
 For the coupling strength $\alpha/f = 75$ , the resulting magnetic field strength is $1.2 \times 10^{-14}$ G with a coherence length of 0.19 pc.
-The lower bound on the magnetic field strength from blazar observations for this coherence length is $7.2 \times 10^{-15}$ G, based on the relation $B{\text{bound}} = 10^{-17} \text{ G} (L/0.1 \text{ Mpc})^{1/2}$ , as discussed in section 5.2.
+The lower bound on the magnetic field strength from blazar observations for this coherence length is $7.2 \times 10^{-15}$ G, based on the relation $B{\text{bound}} = 10^{-17}$ G (L/0.1 Mpc)1/2, as discussed in section 5.2.
+We note that the generated magnetic field strengths could be reduced upon incorporating the effects of charged currents produced through interactions between gauge fields and fermions, e.g., via the Schwinger effect.
+We leave a detailed investigation of this effect for future work.